davidamichelson/DIV6700/schedule.md

 ### Thursday, December 8: Discussion
 *Assignments*
+- *Florilegium X* is due on Brightspace by 8 AM Central Time.
 - Any remaining extra credit assignments must be turned in by 8:00 AM on Thursday, December 8, 2020.
 No late assignments will be accepted for any reason.